 Testosterone Replacement Therapy has yielded significant results in many men who have undergone the procedure.
-According to numerous studies (such as this one conducted by Saint Louis University), TRT can have a number of advantages for men with lower levels of testosterone.
+According to numerous studies, TRT can have a number of advantages for men with lower levels of testosterone.

 - Higher sexual function and libido.
 Patients participating in TRT have been shown to experience erectile dysfunction at lower rates.
 Sexual function and desire also improved for these patients, resulting in greater satisfaction in their sex lives overall compared to before they began treatment.

 - Greater body composition and muscle mass.
 TRT also corresponds to greater muscle mass and body composition in men suffering from Low T. This is especially pronounced in older men who experienced deficits in body composition as a result of the aging process.